 CPLR § 5222 governs the issuance and service of restraining notices and the specifics regarding the implications for judgment debtors and those who hold the debtor's property.

 (a) Restraining Notice Issuance and Service: A restraining notice intended to freeze a bank account is issued by the court clerk, the creditor's attorney, or the support collection unit.
 This notice is served to anyone except the debtor's employer when the property is wages or salary.
-It's served personally, by registered or certified mail, regular mail, or electronic means.
+Serve personally or by registered/certified mail (regular mail only if issued by the support collection unit); electronic service requires written consent under 5222(g).
 It includes details of the judgment or order and a warning about potential contempt of court penalties for non-compliance.
 An amended notice is issued if there's an interest rate change during a restraint.

 (b) Effect of Restraint and Duration: Upon receiving the notice, a debtor is prohibited from transferring or interfering with any property they own, unless directed by the court or sheriff, until the debt is settled or the order vacated.
 Any property or debt in the debtor's possession becomes subject to the notice.
 Those who are not the debtor but are served with the notice should not transfer or dispose of any property or money involved until the judgment is satisfied, vacated, or one-year passes.